How to create an episode

 - In Audio, select Add Subscriber Audio.

 - Select when you want to make the episode available on Apple Podcasts.
+Episodes become available at midnight in the time zone of the user who sets up the episode availability.

 - Choose whether the episode should be restricted to paid subscribers for a range of time or always restricted, or if it should be available to everyone.